octet-stream/form-data/readme.md

 ##### `[Symbol.asyncIterator]() -> {AsyncGenerator<Buffer>}`

-Returns an async iterator allowing to read a data from internal Readable stream using **for-await** syntax.
+Returns an async iterator allowing to read a data from internal Readable stream using **for-await-of** syntax.
 Read the [`async iteration proposal`](https://github.com/tc39/proposal-async-iteration) to get more info about async iterators.

 ### `constructor File(blobParts, filename[, options])`